MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-low-energy-audio.md

 :::image type="content" source="images/bap-configuration-4.png" alt-text="Diagram of basic audio profile configuration 4.":::

 The PC is connected to a single audio device that supports stereo streams.
-The audio device is capable of processing 2 audio channels on a single CIS.
+The audio device is capable of processing two audio channels on a single CIS.

 | Use Case Examples | Windows Audio Settings | Bluetooth Controller Settings |
 |---|---|---|